MartinaB91/project5-task-app-front/README.md

 - A user can’t mark a task as done before the task is assigned and only the user that has assigned a task can unassign the task.

 ### Done Button
-- A task that isn’t marked as done will have a grey button, when the task is done and the user clicks the button it will change color to green
+- A task that isn’t marked as done will have a grey button, when the task is done and the user clicks the button it will change color to green.

 ### Create Task
 - This page contains a form for creating a task.
 The Parent can add a: title, category, star points, end date, description and optionally assign a family member.